 - Safety and security are part of your ROTH package.
 Building access will be limited to residents and their guests.
 UNI Public Safety officers will respond to calls for assistance.

 - Custodial and maintenance services are provided by the DOR staff.
 ROTH community spaces are cleaned each weekday.

 What are the requirements to live in ROTH?

-- You must be in good standing behaviorally (not on probation at the time of check-in)
+- You are in good standing behaviorally (not on probation).

 Does the 2-Year Advantage include ROTH?

 YES!
 Your 2-Year Advantage works for you in ROTH.
-In fact, if 2011-12 is the second year of your 2-Year Advantage contract, you may want to select the 2-Year Advantage again for 2012-14 and enjoy the price freeze feature in Panther Village.
 Did you miss out on the 2-Year Advantage for your freshman year?
 You can select the 2-Year Advantage for your sophomore-junior year!

 What is the difference between an apartment and a suite?

 Apartments all have double bedrooms, Suites have a combination of both double or single bedrooms.